Geometric analysis of the Yang-Mills-Higgs-Dirac model: Introduction

-The bubbling phenomenon of harmonic maps is also special to the case of two dimensions.
-Ultimatively, the bubbling rests on the fact that the Dirichlet action is conformally invariant in two dimensions.
-While the Higgs action is conformally invariant in dimension two, the coupled Yang--Mills--Higgs--Dirac action is not conformally invariant.
-It turns out that for sequences of approximating solutions and a suitable notion of energy, the energy only concentrates at the blow-up points of the sections and the connection does not contribute to energy concentration.
+The bubbling phenomenon of harmonic maps is also special to the case of two dimensions because of the conformal symmetry of the Dirichlet energy part.
+However, the coupled Yang--Mills--Higgs--Dirac action is not conformally invariant because the Yang--Mills term is not conformally invariant in dimension two.
+Hence, for sequences of approximating solutions and a suitable notion of energy, the energy only concentrates at the blow-up points of the sections and the connection does not contribute to energy concentration.
 After establishing the necessary small energy regularity, we show that the limit objects are bubble trees of Dirac-harmonic maps with trivial principal bundle and connection. \begin{restatable*}{theorem}{EnergyIdentitiesNoNeck} Let~$(\omega_k,\phi_k,\psi_k)$ be a sequence of approximating solutions to the Euler--Lagrange system~\eqref{eq:EL-global} with uniformly bounded energies.
 Then up to extraction of a subsequence the sequence of approximating solutions converges weakly to a smooth solution~$(\omega_\infty, \phi_\infty,\psi_\infty)$ of~\eqref{eq:EL-global}.

 Furthermore, there is a finite set~$\mathcal{S}_1=\{ x_1, \dotsc, x_I\}\subset M$ such that the convergence is strong on any compact subset of~$M\setminus \mathcal{S}_1$.
 For each~$x_i\in\mathcal{S}_1$ there exists a finite collection of Dirac-harmonic spheres~$(\sigma^l_i, \xi^l_i)$ from~$\mathbb{S}^2$ into~$\fiber$ for~$1\le l\le L_i <\infty$, such that the energy identities